How To Grow Sorghum (Sorgo) And Get Increased Yields

 - Spraying crops with organophosphorus pesticides

-EOS Crop Monitoring can help assess the health of your crops to organize treatment when needed.
+EOSDA Crop Monitoring can help assess the health of your crops to organize treatment when needed.

 Here is the list of sorghum diseases and the ways to protect the crop from them: